Greener-Mods/Kensai-Kit/README.md

 **FUTURE CHANGES**

-High Level Ability:
+- High Level Ability:
-- GREATER KAI: For 2 rounds, the Kensai gains an extra attack per round, and all successful melee attacks deal maximum damage.
+  GREATER KAI: For 2 rounds, the Kensai gains an extra attack per round, and all successful melee attacks deal maximum damage.

 **COPYRIGHT**

-It can be used by anyone, at any time, anywhere at your own risk.
+- This mod can be used by anyone, at any time, anywhere at your own risk

-THANK YOU to jmerry and CamDawg for your support along the way.
+- THANK YOU to jmerry and CamDawg for your support along the way.

 **CHANGE LOG**